CrimsonWarpedcraft/plugin-template/README.md

 - [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - [Triggering new workflows using a personal access token](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#triggering-new-workflows-using-a-personal-access-token)
 - [Create Pull Request Action](https://github.com/marketplace/actions/create-pull-request)

+Additionally, you should change the `committer` and `assignee` settings in the `release.yml` file to your user.

 ## Discord Notifications
 In order to use Discord notifications, you will need to create two GitHub secrets. `DISCORD_WEBHOOK_ID`